 Copy of Attorney License

-Submit a copy of your attorney license, bar admission certificate or other document certifying that you have been admitted to the practice of law in your country and you are an attorney in good standing.
+If applicable, submit a copy of your attorney license, bar admission certificate or other document certifying that you have been admitted to the practice of law in your country and you are an attorney in good standing.

 Resume or CV